keiCetel/dvplab.github.io/README.md

 ### Emily Cunningham

-PhD student (University of Stirling), funded by [SGSSS](https://www.sgsss.ac.uk/) - project "REALapse"
+PhD student (University of Stirling), funded by [SGSSS](https://www.sgsss.ac.uk/) - project "REALapse" which investigates lapses in attention in laboratory and real-life settings using mobile neurophysiological techniques

 ### Martina Kopcanova